xocelyk/xocelyk.github.io/_posts/2023-09-12-language-model-augmented-decision-trees.md

 ---
 layout: post
-title: Augmenting Decision Trees with LLMs
+title: Augmenting decision trees with LLMs
 ---

 Machine learning models perform well when there is an abundance of data.
 They handle high dimensionality well, perform calculations rapidly, and do not rely on lazy approximations for their guesses.
 The inference abilities of humans and language models, however, do not scale well with data.
 We are, however, expert transfer learners, with strong priors about the behaviors of different classes of things.

 Suppose you're hiking in a foreign land cataloging the animals you've seen: a couple of birds, a salamander, and a baby deer.
 For each animal you enter a description into your database and mark whether it was dangerous or safe.
 Suddenly you come across an animal you have never seen before.
 Four-legged and the size of a large dog, salivating, it bares its fangs and lets out a gurgling hiss in your direction.
 Having seen your fair share of nature documentaries, you may classify this as a dangerous situation, despite having no training data specific to this particular animal.
 Double-checking yourself, you build a decision tree from your database to classify animals as dangerous or safe.
-Having only seen safe animals, the tree consists of just a single leaf that points to the label "safe."
+But you've only seen a few animals, and your decision tree algorithm finds that it gains more information splitting on the "dog-like" attribute than the "size of fangs" one.
+All the dog-like animals you have seen are safe, so the decision tree marks this encounter also "safe."
 Until you've collected a large amount of data, you're probably better off trusting your intuition, or giving the animal description to GPT-4 and zero-shotting it.

 ![](/assets/tab-llm-1.png)
+*[TabLLM](https://arxiv.org/abs/2210.10723): LLMs do well with little tabular data.*

 Let's compare the pros/cons of decision trees and language models: